 Located in a place where you can admire nature in its pure state and, opposed to many other salt pans, these are located kilometres away from the sea.
-Interestingly enough the water here is seven times saltier than the seawater.
+Interestingly enough, the water here is seven times saltier than seawater.

 Apart from that, you can also admire the small wooden huts next to the salt pans, some of which turned into restaurants and souvenir shops where you can even buy salt.